Available for the following Plan types:

-FullStory now supports defining and naming page groups directly within the application for use in search, metrics, funnels, and page flow dashboard cards.
+FullStory supports defining and naming page groups directly within most areas of the application.
 Using a simple pattern syntax, users can control how specific page groupings are and provide them with names that are easy to understand and read for anyone using FullStory in their organization.
 No code is necessary to take advantage of this feature.

 Managing Existing Pages

 When managing pages, users can search and filter existing pages.
 Filters support several categories of page definitions that are important to understand.